Sodaro/Portfolio/src/routes/projects/bomberbots/+page.md

 A spatial hash grid is used to store objects based on their position and size, in a grid.
 By doing this we are able to only check AABB-collision against objects in adjacent grid cells.

 The way the objects are stored in cells is by converting the size and position from world-space into grid-space, then finding the minimum and maximum indices (position - size, position + size) that they occupy and generate keys for these indices which we kept in the format "x_index;y_index".
+After that we could get the objects from the cells we wanted by just passing in the cell-indices.

 <MDVideo autoPlay="true" width="640" height="360" src="/projectmedia/bomberbots/spatial_grid_demo.mp4" alt="characters moving around with black squares being drawn on top of nearby tiles"/>